1965 Jaguar - Journeyman Relic - Dakota Red - Rosewood Fingerboard - Painted Head Cap - Transition Neck - 7.25" Radius

 This guitar was the first Fender Custom Shop for Sherwood specifically spec'd out by Marcus and Colin with some requests from a few other vintage Jaguar aficionados from the area.

-After having some experience with the Fender Johnny Marr Jaguar as well at the newer "˜60s American Original reissue, it was decided that we'd try a 1965 spec as a base and add (or subtract) various features from there.
+After having some experience with the Fender Johnny Marr Jaguar as well as the newer '60s American Original reissue, it was decided that we'd try a 1965 spec as a base and add (or subtract) various features from there.
 These would be ideas rarely seen on an actual example from the era, but nothing that would look too out of place should you happen to own a time machine.

 The "weather" package here is known as the "Journeyman Relic".
 A very tasteful, almost subtle distressing that really makes this Jag appear to have a lot of honest miles on it.
 That said, anyone who has played an original that's truly been loved usually has to battle with well worn rosewood and pitted frets.
 That's no issue here, this Jag is an absolute pleasure to play.